 “At the deal's heart must be a settlement between the rich world and the developing world covering how the burden of fighting climate change will be divided – and how we will share a newly precious resource: the trillion or so tonnes of carbon that we can emit before the mercury rises to dangerous levels.”
 See the full editorial: Copenhagen climate change conference: 'Fourteen days to seal history's judgment on this generation', The Guardian, 7th December 2009.

-Mohammed Mesbahi, ‘Heralding Article 25: A people’s strategy for world transformation’, Troubador Publishing Ltd, 2016.
+Mohammed Sofiane Mesbahi, ‘Heralding Article 25: A people’s strategy for world transformation’, Troubador Publishing Ltd, 2016.

 Photo credit: optimarc, Shutterstock.